How to Interview Sales Candidates

 Reset expectations when necessary.
 You can say, "We still have several topics I need to cover to get a thorough understanding of your qualifications and fit.
 Do you mind if we move on?"

 Use directive open-ended questions.
 Some candidates can easily spend ten minutes on generic questions like, "Tell me about yourself."
 Ask open-ended questions, but make sure each question still has a clear focus.
 For example "Tell me how your decision to choose a sales career was shaped by an early job experience."

 Get past prepared sales interview answers

 Also keep in mind that sales candidates often come prepared with rehearsed, polished answers to common interview questions.
 Your goal is to get past canned answers and find out how the individual will really perform on the job.

-That's why follow-up questions are so important.
+That's why follow-up questions are so important when interviewing sales candidates.
 Say you ask the candidate to tell you about a time he won back a lost customer.
 Ask further questions so you can fully understand the situation the candidate describes, determine exactly what the candidate did (and did not do), and find out how things turned out.
 Requesting specifics and getting the customer's name will likely elevate the authenticity of the answer since there is the possibility of a reference check.